exonum/exonum/TUTORIAL.md

 ```

 Make sure that you have full coverage of the business logic in the `execute` method of your transactions.
-But if you just want to check the `verify` logic in the transaction, you can do it without testkit in
+If you just want to check the `verify` logic in the transaction, you can do it without testkit in
 a simple way like this:

 ```rust